-- (a) Generally, all repayment agreements must be paid in full prior to the termination of assistance. - (b) These arrears are not subject to payment forgiveness from HUD and must be reconciled prior to acceptance into any future (HUD) subsidized program.

-(c) Due Dates
+- (a) Generally, all repayment agreements must be paid in full prior to the termination of assistance. - (b) These arrears are not subject to payment forgiveness from HUD and must be reconciled prior to acceptance into any future (HUD) subsidized program. - (c) Due Dates

-All payments are due by the close of business on the 5th day of the month.
-If the 5th does not fall on a business day, the due date is the close of business on the first business day after the 5th.
+All payments are due by the close of business on the day of the month specified in the signed repayment agreement approved by SAHA.
+If that date does not fall on a business day, the due date is the close of business on the next business day.